dannysepler/webapp/README.md

 ##### Getting with Request

 This is very easy.
-I suggest copying and pasting any necessary code out the [apiary](http://apiary.io/).
+I suggest copying and pasting any necessary code from the [apiary](http://apiary.io/).

 ##### Posting with Request